nodejs/TSC/surveys/promise-rejections/survey.md

   - `warn-with-error`: outputs a warning as soon as possible.
 Continues running after the warning is emitted.
 If the process exits and no status code was set, the process exits with an error code
   - `none`: do nothing

-For all the modes, the action (raise an exceptiom output a warninig) will happen on `nextTick`.
+For all the modes, the action (raise an exception output a warning) will happen on `nextTick`.

 Which one you think should be the default on Node.js?